car03h/va.gov-team/platform/working-with-vsp/onboarding/Product Development Checklist.md

 ---

 # Step 1

-Make a copy of the checklist below and store it in the appropriate [product folder](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products).
-Check in with Platform regularly to make sure you're on track across all areas.
+Make a copy of the checklist below and store it in the appropriate [product folder](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products) and get ready to check in with Platform regularly to make sure you're on track across all areas and have the support you need to succeed.

 ---

+# Step 2

-# Step 2: Reference and update the checklist weekly!
+Ask yourself the following questions weekly and update the checklist with your progress.

 ## Is my product...